 Leverage

-Before the days that leverage was introduced into the markets, traders must come up with 100% of the value of the trade to open a position.
+Before the introduction of leverage into the markets, traders needed to deposit 100% of the trade value to initiate a position.
 With the introduction of leverage, traders are only required to come up with a fraction of the actual capital to open a position, this deposit is called margin. (margin usually ranges from 1% to 10%)

-Leverage enables a small fluctuation in the price of a CFD to be magnified into a larger change in profit and loss, with the degree of profit and loss depending on the degree of leverage used.
+Leverage allows for the magnifying of a small price fluctuation in a CFD into a larger change in profit and loss, with the degree of profit and loss depending on the amount of leverage used.

 * The content presented above, whether from a third party or not, is considered as general advice only.
 This article should not be construed as containing investment advice, investment recommendations, an offer of or solicitation for any transactions in financial instruments.